dansholds/grapple-comps-min/content/posts/15193-the-2024-chicago-winter-games.md

 Please visit www.grapplinggames.org/gg126 for the list preliminary divisions (posted Thursday 02/15 by 8pm).

-SATURDAY WEIGH-IN SCHEDULE:​
+SATURDAY WEIGH-IN SCHEDULE-​

-Kids and Teens competing in No-Gi: 8:00am - 8:45am​
+Kids and Teens competing in No-Gi- 8-00am - 8-45am​

-Kids and Teens only competing in Gi: 9:00am - 9:45am​
+Kids and Teens only competing in Gi- 9-00am - 9-45am​

-Adults/Masters/Seniors competing in Gi: 10:00am - 11:00am​
+Adults/Masters/Seniors competing in Gi- 10-00am - 11-00am​

-Adults/Masters/Seniors only competing in No-Gi:​ ​10:00am - 1:00pm
+Adults/Masters/Seniors only competing in No-Gi-​ ​10-00am - 1-00pm